Dhaka Stock Exchange

 The Dhaka Stock Exchange (DSE) (ঢাকা স্টক এক্সচেঞ্জ Dhaka stôk ekschenj), located in Nikunja, Dhaka, is one of the two stock exchanges of Bangladesh, the other being the Chittagong Stock Exchange.
-In 2021, the combined market capitalisation of listed companies on the Dhaka bourse stood at over $68 billion.
-In January 2023, DSE and Nasdaq announced their partnership with trading technology.

 History

-First incorporated as East Pakistan Stock Exchange Association Ltd on 28 April 1954 and started formal trading in 1956.
+It was first incorporated as East Pakistan Stock Exchange Association Ltd on 28 April 1954 and started formal trading in 1956.
 It was renamed as East Pakistan Stock Exchange Ltd on 23 June 1962.
-Again renamed as Dacca Stock Exchange Ltd on 13 May 1964.
-After the liberation war in 1971 the trading was discontinued for five years.
-In 1976 trading restarted in Bangladesh, on 16 September 1986 DSE was started.
+It was again renamed as Dacca Stock Exchange Ltd on 13 May 1964.
+After 1971 the trading was discontinued for five years.
+In 1976 trading restarted in Bangladesh, and DSE was started on 16 September 1986.
 The formula for calculating DSE all share price index was changed according to IFC on 1 November 1993.
-The automated trading was initiated on 10 August 1998 and started on 1 January 2001.
-A central securities depository system was initiated on 24 January 2004.

-As of 16 November 2009, the benchmark index of the Dhaka Stock Exchange (DSE) crossed 4000 points for the first time, setting another new high at 4148 points.
+Automated trading was initiated on 10 August 1998 and started on 1 January 2001.
+A central securities depository system was initiated on 24 January 2004.As of 16 November 2009, the benchmark index of the Dhaka Stock Exchange (DSE) crossed 4000 points for the first time, setting a new high at 4148 points.
 In 2010, the index crossed 8500 points and finally crashed in the first quarter of 2011.
-Millions of investors lost their money and came out onto the street blaming the speculators and regulators for the bubble that finally burst in what became known as the 2011 Bangladesh share market scam.
-Currently, there are total 22 industrial sectors in DSE which accommodate 625 listed companies.
+Millions of investors lost their money and came out onto the street, blaming the speculators and regulators for the bubble that finally burst in what became known as the 2011 Bangladesh share market scam.
+Currently, there are 22 industrial sectors in DSE which accommodate 625 listed companies.
+In January 2023, DSE and Nasdaq announced their partnership with trading technology.
+However, no new companies were approved for IPOs in 2024, underscoring the market's paralysis.
+Well-performing family-owned businesses are reluctant to list, fearing regulatory scrutiny and governance reforms that threaten their traditional control.
+As a result, Bangladesh’s market capitalization has stagnated at around 20% of GDP.